lovnishverma/NIELIT-StudentHub-2026/paper.md

 The primary barrier to deploying dynamic, social-driven institutional platforms in developing nations and resource-constrained institutions is **infrastructure cost**.
 A standard MERN (MongoDB, Express, React, Node.js) stack requires persistent server hosting (e.g., AWS EC2), managed database services (e.g., AWS RDS), and regular security patching.
 For government and educational institutions with limited recurring budgets, this operational expense creates a sustainability crisis, often leading to platform abandonment once initial grant funding expires [@Heeks:2009].

-`StudentHub` bridges the gap between "No-Code" tools (which often lock users into subscriptions) and "Pro-Code" architectures (which require expensive servers).
+`NIELIT StudentHub` bridges the gap between "No-Code" tools (which often lock users into subscriptions) and "Pro-Code" architectures (which require expensive servers).
 It allows institutions to deploy a fully functional, self-healing, and secure project repository using only free-tier ecosystems.
 It is designed to be used by university IT departments, student developers, and educational administrators who need to maintain institutional memory without incurring infrastructure debt [@Syeda:2025].

 # State of the field

 Existing solutions generally fall into two categories: commercial professional networks (e.g., LinkedIn, Behance) and enterprise Learning Management Systems (e.g., Blackboard, Canvas).
 Commercial networks suffer from a low signal-to-noise ratio for academic work and strip the institution of data ownership.
 Enterprise LMS solutions are prohibitively expensive for small government institutions or individual departments and often lack social engagement features like peer-review comments or "trending" feeds.

 While "No-Code" tools like Glide Apps allow for rapid application development using spreadsheets, they impose subscription fees for advanced features such as white-labeling or high row counts [@Glide:2024].
-Conversely, Static Site Generators (SSGs) like Jekyll are free but lack dynamic write capabilities. `StudentHub` represents a "Frugal Information System" [@Watson:2013] that utilizes a "Pro-Code" methodology on "No-Code" infrastructure, writing custom JavaScript to force commodity tools to behave like enterprise servers.
+Conversely, Static Site Generators (SSGs) like Jekyll are free but lack dynamic write capabilities. `NIELIT StudentHub` represents a "Frugal Information System" [@Watson:2013] that utilizes a "Pro-Code" methodology on "No-Code" infrastructure, writing custom JavaScript to force commodity tools to behave like enterprise servers.

 # Software architecture

-`StudentHub` utilizes a **Serverless Micro-Service Architecture** [@Roberts:2016] that decouples the frontend from the data layer, ensuring high availability without dedicated servers.
+`NIELIT StudentHub` utilizes a **Serverless Micro-Service Architecture** [@Roberts:2016] that decouples the frontend from the data layer, ensuring high availability without dedicated servers.

 ### 1. Frontend: The Single Page Application (SPA)
 The client-side is built using vanilla HTML5/CSS3/JavaScript, hosted on GitHub Pages.
 This ensures global content delivery via a Content Delivery Network (CDN) at zero cost.
 To overcome the stateless nature of the backend, the system implements a hybrid session model.
-User session tokens are stored in the browser's `localStorage` (specifically the `studenthub_user` key) and are transmitted in the header of every API request for server-side validation.
+User session tokens are stored in the browser's `localStorage` (specifically the `NIELIT StudentHub_user` key) and are transmitted in the header of every API request for server-side validation.

 ### 2. Middleware: The Serverless Gateway
 Google Apps Script (GAS) serves as the backend logic layer.
 It acts as an API Gateway, translating HTTP requests into Google Sheets operations.